SchwarzIT/onyx/apps/docs/src/basics/layout.md

 This section defines the anatomy of the whole page layout.
 If you want to learn more about the anatomy of single components in particular, please visit the [component documentation](/development/).

-In a maximum expression, a typical onyx layout consists of these regions.
+In a maximum expression, a typical page layout consists of these regions.

 ![Logo](/assets/anatomy.png)